Two wakes up in the glass case, which means that she hadn’t woken up at all.

 Kai, who often thinks of nothing but murder all day, dreams a surprisingly peaceful dream about her grandfather’s calligraphy pens.
 Suzi dreams of invisible cheeseburgers.
 Maliko dreams about her Sooni.

 Scylla dreams that she’d made it to the damned rabbit before the snake-eyed bitch did.
 The snake-eyed bitch dreams of cutting off her pink skin and finding scales underneath.
 Gladys dreams of being up on stage, hundreds—no thousands—of people’s eyes upon her.
-Cetea dreams that she can use a damned mirror without it breaking.
+Cetea dreams of a world without mirrors.

 Honey dreams absolutely nothing, as six crushed flower petals in a tall glass of vodka have rendered her oblivious even to oblivion.